mqmurtuza/RewardsNetwork/README.md

 # RewardsNetwork
-This is a sbt based scala program to take the dress command rules
+This is a sbt based scala program developed using sbt,scala,FunSuite and IntelliJ.
+This project has all source code and "TestReport" for test coverage.

 # How to dowload the program
 - Either clone the repo or download as zip